use your personal information, your rights regarding this information and how we comply with data protection law.

 g.
 The right to object

-Please note that the Civil Service Pension Scheme arrangements do not perform any direct marketing activities and we do not sell or otherwise provide your personal information to any third parties for the purposes of marketing.
+Please note that the Civil Service Pension Arrangements do not perform any direct marketing activities and we do not sell or otherwise provide your personal information to any third parties for the purposes of marketing.
 Your personal information is used solely for the purposes of administrating your benefits under the Civil Service Pension Scheme.

 h.
 Rights in relation to automated decision making and profiling